 Keep Your Compost Pile Moist (But Not Wet!)

-In order for the bacteria in a compost pile to do their work of decomposing the materials in the pile, they need the proper moisture levels.
-It should not be too wet, and it should not be too dry.
+Bacteria in a compost pile need proper moisture to do their work of decomposing the materials in the pile.
+Compost should not be too wet, and it should not be too dry.

-Generally, you can tell that the bacteria are not working if the pile is cool or warm, rather than hot.
-A compost pile can get up to 140 degrees Fahrenheit when the bacteria are really working!
+Generally, you can tell bacteria are not working if the pile is cool or warm, rather than hot.
+A compost pile can get up to 140 degrees Fahrenheit (60 degrees Celsius) when the bacteria are really working!

 Don’t worry if the compost pile gets too wet after a heavy rain, or if you added too much water by mistake.
 In that case, simply add some more sawdust to absorb the extra water.